teobouvard/igclib/readme.md

 * safety check on task and tracks
 * change task validation method to closeness of next fast waypoint
 * add tests
-* autoparse task type
-* add PWCA task parser to build race from client choice
+* test base64 inside task and not race ?

 ### Data collection